 As from 1 July 2021, the implementation of the EU VAT e-commerce package came into effect in which the Mini One Stop Shop (MOSS) has been extended and turned into a One Stop Shop (OSS).
-The newly implemented scheme covers the following:
+The scheme covers the following:

-- New harmonised threshold of €10,000 for the place of supply 1 of distance sales of goods within the EU and supply of Telecommunication, Broadcasting and Electronically supplied services, below which the VAT rate of the member state of establishment of the supplier shall apply and above which the VAT rate of the member state of establishment of the customer shall apply. - 2.
-Extension of MOSS to all B2C services and intra-FU B2C sales. of goods subject to threshold of €10.000 (covers goods and telecommunication, broadcasting and electronic services) - Online marketplaces and electronic interfaces become liable to collect 3 and pay VAT for B2C supplies of goods (when they invoice or are responsible for the transfer of the goods) - In addition, as of 1 July 2021, the Import One-Stop Shop (IOSS) is the 4. new electronic portal that businesses can be used to comply with their VAT e-commerce obligations on distance sales of imported goods. subject to the value of each consignment not exceeding EUR150. - 5.
-A supplier is responsible to collect VAT, even if there is indirect involvement in the transfer of the goods. - The low value import exemption from VAT for goods up to EUR 22 has 6. been abolished - A simplification mechanism for the collection of import VAT by postal 7 operators has been introduced for consignments not exceeding FUR150 and for which the IOSS is not used.
+- 1. New harmonised threshold of €10,000 for the place of supply of distance sales of goods within the EU and supply of Telecommunication, Broadcasting and Electronically supplied services, below which the VAT rate of the member state of establishment of the supplier shall apply and above which the VAT rate of the member state of the customer shall apply. - Extension of MOSS to all B2C services and intra-EU B2C sales of goods subject to threshold of €10,000 (covers goods and telecommunication, broadcasting and electronic services) - Online marketplaces and electronic interfaces become liable to collect and pay VAT for B2C supplies of goods (when they invoice or are responsible for the transfer of the goods) - 4.
+In addition, as of 1 July 2021, the Import One-Stop Shop (IOSS) is the new electronic portal that businesses can be used to comply with their VAT e-commerce obligations on distance sales of imported goods, subject to the value of each consignment not exceeding EUR150. - 5.
+A supplier is responsible to collect VAT, even if there is indirect involvement in the transfer of the goods. - 6.
+The low value import exemption from VAT for goods up to EUR 22 has been abolished. - A simplification mechanism for the collection of import VAT by postal operators has been introduced for consignments not exceeding EUR150 and for which the IOSS is not used.

-Amount in Euro Thresholds and penalties (€)

-Registration threshold for established persons in the 15.600 Republic of Cyprus (taxable supplies in Cyprus) Registration threshold for non-established persons in the no threshold Republic of Cyprus (taxable supplies in Cyprus)

-Registration threshold for distance sales (sale of goods 3

-consumers in Cyprus as well as electronically supplied services to consumers established in Cyprus, by suppliers resident in another EU Member State)

-Registration threshold for acquisition of goods in Cyprus 4 from suppliers resident in another EU Member State reverse charge provisions From 20 August 2020 penalty for late submission of VAT 7

-Registration threshold for intra-community supply of 5

-Registration threshold for receipt of services from abroad 6 for which the recipient must account for VAT under the

-Penalty for failure to apply the reverse charge provisions 8 (Effective as of 1 July 2021)

-Penalty for omission to keep books and records for a 9 period of 6 years

-Penalty for late submission of VIES return 10

-Penalty for late submission of corrective VIES return

-Omission to submit the VIES return constitutes a criminal

-offence with a maximum penalty of

-services

-return

-13 Penalty for late VAT registration

-Penalty for late VAT deregistration 14

-Penalty for late payment of VAT 15

-10.251,61 no threshold

-100 for each return 200 for each

-return up to a maximum of 4000 341

-50 for each return

-15 for each return

-85 per month of delay

-€85 (one-off) 10% additional tax plus default interest
+Thr esholds and penalties Amount in Euro (€) 1 Registration threshold for established persons in the Republic of Cyprus (taxable supplies in Cyprus) 15.600 2 Registration threshold for non-established persons in the Republic of Cyprus (taxable supplies in Cyprus) no threshold 3 Registration threshold for distance sales (sale of goods consumers in Cyprus as well as electronically supplied services to consumers established in Cyprus, by suppliers resident in another EU Member State) 10.000 4 Registration threshold for acquisition of goods in Cyprus from suppliers resident in another EU Member State 10.251,61 5 Registration threshold for intra-community supply of services no threshold 6 Registration threshold for receipt of services from abroad for which the recipient must account for VAT under the reverse charge provisions 15.600 7 From 20 August 2020 penalty for late submission of VAT return 100 for each return 8 Penalty for failure to apply the reverse charge provisions (Effective as of 1 July 2021) 200 for each return up to a maximum of 4000 9 Penalty for omission to keep books and records for a period of 6 years 341 10 Penalty for late submission of VIES return 50 for each return 11 Penalty for late submission of corrective VIES return 15 for each return 12 Omission to submit the VIES return constitutes a criminal offence with a maximum penalty of 850 13 Penalty for late VAT registration 85 per month of delay 14 Penalty for late VAT deregistration €85 (one-off) 15 Penalty for late payment of VAT 10% additional tax plus default interest on the late payment of VAT, including the

-on the late payment of VAT, including the 10% additional tax
+10% additional tax